 Our primary outcome is employment, on which the basic income has an ambiguous impact, a priori.
 Employment may increase through two transmission mechanisms (Table 1).
 First, the basic income improves incentives to accept job offers by reducing effective marginal tax rates.
+However, some of the effect of the higher wages might attenuate through the income effect.
 Second, any unconditional benefit removes bureaucratic traps that may increase willingness to accept temporary job offers.
 The unconditional basic income may equally well have a reverse impact on employment.
 The level of basic income equals previous unemployment benefits for many treated persons, so they do not have to register as a job seeker to receive social benefits.
-This also means that these individuals will not be exposed to any activation measures, monitoring or screening by employment agencies; neither they will face any threat of benefit sanctions for noncompliance.
+This also means that these individuals will not be exposed to any activation measures, monitoring or screening by employment agencies; neither will they face any threat of benefit sanctions for noncompliance.
 If these policies speed up job finding the removal of them is likely to reduce employment.